 However, many of them are also suffering from depression, anxiety, low self-esteem, and other mental health issues.
 Unfortunately, some of them even end up taking their own lives.
 Suicide is a very complex issue, and even after the tragic end that it brings, its impact echos for a very long time.
 With that said, today, we want to throw the spotlight on and fondly remember these famous actors who died by suicide.
 We’ve also mentioned the circumstances that “reportedly” led them to take their own lives.

 “I can play the leading man.
 I can play the action hero, maybe in just a different way.
 I look at it as, you know, if you set your mind to it, you can do it.” – Verne Troyer

-His death was later ruled as suicide and following this, many stars from Hollywood paid their tribute to him.
-Mike Myers, the leading actor of ‘Austin Powers,’ appeared in the ‘Jimmy Kimmel Live’ show and with tears in his eyes, he talked all about all of his experiences while working with Verne Taylor.
+His death was later ruled as suicide, and following this, many stars from Hollywood paid their tribute to him.
+Mike Myers, the leading actor of ‘Austin Powers,’ appeared on the ‘Jimmy Kimmel Live’ show, and with tears in his eyes, he talked all about all of his experiences while working with Verne Taylor.

 8. Freddie Prinze (1954-1977)

 Most would be familiar with actor Frederick James Prinze Jr., who starred in movies like ‘I Know What You Did Last Summer’ and also played the role of Fred in two of the live-action ‘Scooby-Doo‘ movies.
 His father, Frederick James Prinze, was also a pretty well-known comedian and actor back in the day.
 He was the star of the NBC-TV sitcom ‘Chico and the Man’ for three years until his death on January 29, 1977, at the age of 22.